IvLazarov/weather-app/README.md

+# Simple Weather App

+A weather application that returns forecast data for current day, and a daily forecast.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.